-The Canon EOS 6D Mark II and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced in June 2017.
+The Canon EOS 6D Mark II and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were announced in June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C (SL2) sensor.
-The 6D Mark II has a resolution of 26 megapixel, whereas the SL2 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 6D Mark II has a resolution of 26 megapixels, whereas the SL2 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 6D Mark II vs Canon SL2
+Body comparison: Canon 6D Mark II vs SL2

 The physical size and weight of the Canon 6D Mark II and the Canon SL2 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably smaller (29 percent) than the Canon 6D Mark II.
 Moreover, the SL2 is substantially lighter (41 percent) than the 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the SL2 does not feature any corresponding weather-sealing.